AeroGear UnifiedPush server environment

 Follow the instructions

 Before starting the UPS we need to have a Keycloak Server and a database available for it.

 You can start a database for the UnifiedPush Server using the following command:

-This creates a MySQL instance and exposes the ports we'll need for Keycloak, UPS, and MySQL.
+This creates a Postgres instance and exposes the ports we'll need for Keycloak, UPS, and Postgres.